tochalid/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

-### 1. Describe your pipeline.
+### 1. Pipeline description.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps and returns an image with detected lane lines by transforming with:
+    > Grayscale
+    > Gaussion Blur
+    > Canny
+    > Polynom Mask
+    > Hough
+    > Overlay Lane Lines

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...